Lark implements the following parsing algorithms: Earley, LALR(1), and CYK

 Lark provides the following options to combat ambiguity:

-3) As an advanced feature, users may use specialized visitors to iterate the SPPF themselves.
-Future versions of Lark intend to improve and simplify this interface.
+- As an advanced feature, users may use specialized visitors to iterate the SPPF themselves.

 LALR(1) is a very efficient, true-and-tested parsing algorithm.
 It’s incredibly fast and requires very little memory.
 It can parse most programming languages (For example: Python and Java).